-You’ve got your flight booked, your hotel room reserved, and a list of adventures you want to embark on ready to go.
+You’ve got your flight booked, your hotel room reserved, and a list of adventures you want to embark on all ready to go.
 Now, how are you planning to get around once you’re there?
 In some places, public transit is an option.
 In others, primarily cities, you might be able to get taxis or a car service.
 Perhaps you can even walk and bike around if you’re headed somewhere relatively small.
-In most destinations, however, you’re going to need to rent a car.
+In most destinations, however, you’re going to need a rental car.

 For travelers over the age of 25, renting a car a relatively easy process.
-But we’d be willing to bet that most of us have been in a situation in which we think all of the details are squared away, and then we get to the counter to pick up the car and suddenly, the pressure’s on to add collision insurance to the package.
+But we’d be willing to bet that most of us have been in a situation in which we think all of the details are squared away when we travel, and then we get to the counter to pick up the car and suddenly, the pressure’s on to add collision insurance to the package.
 When you have a professional warning you about how much it could cost you to get into a collision without their coverage, it can be tempting to give in and get it.
 But if you’ve already purchased travel insurance with rental car collision coverage, it could very likely be an extra and unnecessary expense.

 Which begs the question…is damage to your rental car covered under your travel insurance?

 If you opt for a comprehensive travel insurance plan when you travel, car rental collision coverage is often offered as an add-on for an additional fee.
 Generally speaking, though, that fee will be significantly less than what you’ll pay if you purchase coverage at the rental car desk.
 Plus, most of the time, your car insurance limit will be a lot higher through the travel insurance add-on than when you go with the rental company’s offer.

 In terms of what’s covered by your travel insurance plan when it comes to rental cars, it’s generally anything outside of your control that causes damage to the vehicle.